-ADDITIONAL CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Adverse sustainability impact Metric Impact [year 2023] Explanation Indicators applicable to investments in investee companies Emissions 4.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement Actions taker reference per UBS-AM For specific SFI investments be prospectuses a Data Coverage: 99% In, and actions planned and targets set for the next riod DR Article 8 / 9 products, where relevant, UBS-AM selects ased upon low carbon emissions.
-This is disclosed in Fund and investment management agreements, where applicable. un a dedicated climate engagement program since early 2018, mpanies in high emitting sectors.
+Additional climate and other environment-related indicators CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Indicat ors applicable to inve stments in inves tee companies Adverse sustainability indicator Metric Impact [year 2023] Impact [year 2022] Explanation Actions taken, and actions planned and targets set for the next reference period Emissions 4.
+Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 41.50% 21.34% The change can be explained by the methodology update, see details on the subportfolio approach in section 3.2.3.
+Data coverage: 91.30% For specific SFDR Article 8 / 9 products, where relevant, UBS-AM selects investments based upon low carbon emissions.
+This is disclosed in Fund prospectuses and client investment management agreements, where applicable.
+UBS-AM has run a dedicated climate engagement program since early 2018, focused on companies in high emitting sectors.

-ADDITIONAL INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Adverse sustainability Impact Metric impact [year 2023] Explanation Indicators applicable to investments in investee companies 0.51% Anti-corruption and anti- Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Data Coverage: 99% bribery Nations Convention 15.
-Lack of anti-Actions taken, and actions planned and targets set for the next reference period corruption and antibribery policies UBS has zero tolerance for bribery and corruption.
+Additional indicators for social and , anti-corruption and anti-bri • INDICATORS FOR SOCIAL AND EMPLOY Indicat EE, RESPECT FOR HUN ors applicable to inves BRIBERY MATTERS Adverse sustainability indicator Metric Metric Impact [year 2023] Impact [year 2022] Explanation Actions taken, and actions planned and targets set for the next reference period Anti-corruption and anti-bribery 15.
+Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 1.36% 5.02% 6 The change can be explained by the methodology update, see details on the subportfolio approach in section 3.2.3.
+Data coverage: 94.75% UBS UBS has zero tolerance for bribery and corruption.
 We are committed to detecting and preventing bribery and corruption.
 Our employees and associated persons do business in a fair and transparent manner and must not promise, pay, receive, solicit, collude or arrange for the payment of a bribe, or anything of value to a private party or Public Official, to gain an unfair advantage (including facilitation payments) either directly or indirectly (via an Intermediary), to, or with the intent to: Obtain or retain business for or on behalf of UBS Group.
 Accelerate, obtain, retain or fulfil a legal or regulatory requirement (facilitation payment) or any other advantage.